 YES YOU CAN!
 I read all over the internet and heard experts saying that painting these countertops would not work.
 I have these ugly formica laminate counter tops that go up the way as a back splash too!
 UGLY!
 They came with the house when it was built.

 I discovered a kit made by the same people that did the cabinet paint kit that I used.
-The Rust-Oleum Countertop Transformations Kit cost over $200!
-I was NOT about to do that!
+The Rust-Oleum 263231 Cabinet Transformations, Small Kit, Espresso was a little pricey for me.
 So I decided to start on a small part of my counters.
 I decided if it did not work or looked horrible it would be easier to replace a small portion than all counter tops!

 So the fun began!

 I got all my supplies from Home Depot and Walmart and spend about $30.

 - Zinsser Bulls-eye Primer or Zinsser 00908 B-I-N Primer Sealer – White, 1- Pint